int128/gradleupdate/README.md

-# Spring Boot on App Engine Java
+# Spring Boot + Kotlin + App Engine

-An example application of Spring Boot on App Engine Java 8 Standard Environment.
+A template project of Spring Boot and Kotlin on App Engine Java 8 Standard Environment.

 ## How to Run